chrispypatt/EE-5301-VLSI-Automation/Mini Projects/MP1/README.md

 2. Backward topological traversal to calculate the required arrival time (based on total  required time 1.1x actual circuit delay) of each gate and the slack (required arrival - actual arrival).
 3. Backwards greedy traversal to select a minimum slack output gate and subsequently the minimum slack input to each gate chose from there until it finds an input gate.
 My algorithm just selects a random gate if slacks are the same for a given level.

 All the vital information found through these traversals are output to 'ckt_traversal.txt'.
-The program can be run using the command: `./parser  benchmark_file.bench`
+The program can be run using the command: `./parser  <benchmark_file>`